zchee/golang-wiki/Mobile.md

 Go Mobile introduces a new tool, [gomobile](https://golang.org/x/mobile/cmd/gomobile), to help you with the build and the binding process.
-Go get gomobile and initialize it to install the required toolchain.

 On OS X, you will need to have
 [Xcode Command Line Tools](https://developer.apple.com/downloads/)